-Our 2nd Denver Thinking Space was held at our headquarters in Denver, Colorado.
-The event, ISPCAN Denver Thinking Space 2013: Preventing Child Sexual Abuse – Working with Boys and Men, took place March 13-14, 2013.
+ISPCAN’s 2nd Denver Thinking Space, Preventing Child Sexual Abuse – Working with Boys and Men, was held at our headquarters in Denver, Colorado, March 13-14, 2013.

 Child sexual abuse is a major worldwide public health issue with significant but preventable adverse effects on the child’s physical and mental health and on national economic productivity.
 The purpose of the Thinking Space is to better address how boys and men from different countries and cultures can prevent child sexual abuse.